LiamConnors/interesting_content/README.md

 ## Python
 * [Real Python article on Regex](https://realpython.com/regex-python/)
-* Regex for working with textual data can be so powerful.
+Regex for working with textual data can be so powerful.
 I feel there are a lot of articles out there with the basics, but few have the clarity of this one.
 Also, great examples in there.
+* Python 3 Deep Dive by Fred Baptiste

 ## Pandas
 * [Pandas historgram from dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.hist.html)